ucdavis/appdev/guides/dotnet.md

 There are many different ways to test your code, and with ASP.NET Core it's simple to write some [unit tests](https://docs.microsoft.com/en-us/dotnet/core/testing/) and/or [integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests).
 Try writing a few unit tests to cover an important part of your code first and then expand from there once you get the hang of it.
 Integration tests are often very useful since they test the way components work together, like to make sure your code won't save an invalid object (ex: a person with no name).

-Any of the three officially supported libraries, MSTest, XUnit and NUnit should work just fine for most cases, but **we recommend xUnit** because it's easy to use and well supported.
+Any of the three officially supported libraries, MSTest, [xUnit](https://xunit.net/) and [NUnit](https://nunit.org/) should work just fine for most cases.

+We recommend xUnit because it's easy to use and well supported.

 # Logging